dgbirm/RichardsSportingThings/README.md

 ### Backend
 This project is managed with the [Apache Maven][maven] management tool.

-### TODO:
-Specific features of our backend...
-Something like the following

-> `Employee.java` and `Department.java` are POJOs to model employees and departments respectively.
+The backend architecture is reasonably standard for a Spring boot application POJOs to model important objects are managed in the `model` folder.
 Using Spring annotations, these models are transformed into Spring Rest domains.
-There are a number of department types that inherit from `Department.java` including `Leadership.java` and `Manufacturing.java`.
+HTTP request are handled by `ItemController.java` and `ItemTagController.java`.

 ### Data Persistance
 Data persistance has been implemented using the hibernate framework and MySQL to support a RESTful interface.

 ### Frontend
 The frontend for this project lives within the React framework.
-The CSS uses... *any notable packages we use* Note that `npm` is the JS dependency management tool we have chosen to use for this project.
+The CSS uses... *any notable packages we use*.
+Note that `npm` is the JS dependency management tool we have chosen to use for this project.

 ## Usage